ThreatConnect-Inc/tcex/docs/src/module_ti.rst

 Updating a Group
 ----------------
-Updating a Group is similar to creating a Ggroup, with the addition of providing the Group ID.
+Updating a Group is similar to creating a Group, with the addition of providing the Group ID.
 The Group metadata can be updated using the same methods as were used in the Group Create example.

 .. code-block:: python
     :linenos: